 2005 saw the first major addition to the farm operation with opening of Briddlesford Farm Shop, this was followed by the café in 2009 and heritage centre in 2015.
 A new state-of-the-art dairy facility has recently opened making a welcome return to large scale on-farm dairy processing.

 Today the farm is managed by Charles’ great-grandson Paul Griffin, who took over the day-to-day running of the farm from his father Richard in recent years.
-Paul’s sister Louise manages the farm shop, his wife Chris runs the farm café and sister Izzy is chief cheese maker and coordinates dairy deliveries across the Island.
-Richard and his wife Judi still remain involved on the farm, caring for the calves, managing the paperwork, running farm tours and the farm B&B.
+Paul’s sister Louise manages the farm shop and his wife Chris runs the farm café and organises educational visits.
+Richard and his wife Judi still remain involved on the farm, caring for the calves, managing the paperwork and running the farm’s B&B.